 1. Multi-layered window glazing

-The glass is a terrible insulator and windows are the main source of heat loss and gain in any home.
+Glass is a terrible insulator and windows are the main source of heat loss and gain in any home.
 Double-glazing works by trapping a pocket of air (which is not a good conductor of cold or heat) between the two panes of glass.
-You can even get triple-glazing nowadays, however, its incredible insulating performance comes at the cost of needing an extra wide frame to accommodate the extra thick window panes, and it’s not that great if you do want some heat to come through the windows.
+You can even get triple-glazing nowadays, however its incredible insulating performance comes at the cost of needing an extra wide frame to accommodate the extra thick window panes, and it’s not that great if you do want some heat to come though the windows.
 Light transmission can also be low.

 2. How many and how big

 While we’re still on windows, reduce the number and size of south-facing windows and make them small.
 Include more moderate to reasonably large north-facing windows to capture free solar heat.
 Make sure your north-facing window overhangs are designed to avoid too much sun coming in during summer but still letting in plenty during winter.